nexodus-io/nexodus/docs/README.md

 sudo apex --hub-router --stun https://apex.local
 ```

-It will print an URL on stdout to onboard the relay node
+It will print a URL on stdout to onboard the relay node

 ```sh
 $ sudo apex --hub-router --stun https://apex.local